omaha-consulting/omaha-server/README.md

 Required `userid`.
 [Including user id into request](https://github.com/Crystalnix/omaha/wiki/Omaha-Client-working-with-protocol#including-user-id-into-request)

+## Blackbox encryption

+There is an ability to encrypt a blackbox file from crashes/feedbacks.

+Encryption algorithm: AESGCM.

+AESGCM key encrypted with public key.

+To enable blackbox decryption on the server side set up the `ENABLE_BLACKBOX_ENCRYPTION` environment variable to `'True'`
 ## Utils

 A command for generating fake data such as requests, events and statistics: